survivejs/webpack-book/manuscript/01_introduction.md

 ## Who Is This Book For

-I expect that you have a basic knowledge of JavaScript and Node.js.
+I expect that you have a basic knowledge of JavaScript and Node.
 You should be able to use npm on an elementary level.
 If you know something about webpack, that's great.
 By reading this book, you will deepen your understanding of these tools.

 If you happen to know webpack well, there still might be something in the book for you.
 Skim through it and see if you can pick up some techniques.
 I've done my best to cover even some of the knottier parts of the tool.